Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

-\begin{mytable}[h]{1pt}
+\begin{mytable}[H]{1pt}

-\tablenotes{This table presents the numerical values (¥) corresponding to Figure \ref{fig:sme}, illustrating the tradeoff between maximizing total revenue and increasing SME revenue share when varying the weight placed on SME outcomes in the targeting algorithm.
-Each column pair represents a different definition of SMEs based on pre-coupon revenue percentiles (20th, 50th, and 86th).
-The weight parameter (ranging from 0.5 to 1) represents the relative importance assigned to SME revenue in the objective function of the targeting algorithm, with 0.5 indicating equal weighting between SME and non-SME, and 1 indicating exclusive focus on SME revenue.
-As the weight increases, revenue directed to SMEs rises, while revenue to non-SMEs declines.
-This demonstrates the policy tradeoff between overall stimulus effectiveness and targeted support for small and medium enterprises.} \end{mytable}
+\tablenotes{This table presents the numerical values (¥) of Figure \ref{fig:sme}, illustrating the tradeoff between maximizing total revenue and increasing the SME revenue share.
+This tradeoff is evaluated by varying the weight parameter ($\lambda$) placed on SME revenue in the targeting algorithm: $\lambda \cdot R_{\text{SME}} + (1-\lambda) \cdot R_{\text{large}}$, as detailed in Section \ref{sec:sme_support}.
+To demonstrate how this tradeoff depends on the size of the targeted group, the table reports outcomes under three alternative SME definitions.
+Specifically, an establishment is classified as an SME if its total sales revenue during the six months prior to the coupon program falls below a specified percentile threshold (the 20th, 50th, or 86th percentile) of the citywide establishment revenue distribution.
+Establishments above the given threshold are classified as non-SMEs.
+The weight parameter $\lambda$ ranges from 0.5 (equal weighting between SMEs and non-SMEs) to 1.0 (exclusive focus on maximizing SME revenue).
+As $\lambda$ increases, the revenue directed to SMEs mechanically rises, while the revenue directed to non-SMEs and consequently the overall total stimulus declines, highlighting the fundamental policy tension between aggregate efficiency and small business support.
+All reported monetary values represent daily total amounts. }